Logo

 • Wear professional clinical attire (e.g. uniform or scrubs), comfortable shoes and professional presentation

-• Arrive and wait at the meeting area no more than 20 minutes before registration opens
+• Arrive and wait at the meeting area no more than 20 minutes before registration opens (see meeting area details above)

-• You will handover all personal belongings including all electronic devices
+• You will hand over all personal belongings including all electronic devices

 Refer to the Clinical Competence Assessment Handbook for detailed guidance.